-Before we know it, 2016 will be staring us in the face.
+Before we know it, the new year will be staring us in the face.
 Not that there’s anything magical about January 1st.
-But these next few days are a golden opportunity to pause and think about what we learned from this past Advent season so that the year ahead can more closely reflect God’s heart for our lives.
+But these next few days are a golden opportunity to pause and reflect on what we learned from this past Christmas season so that the year ahead can more closely reflect God’s heart for our lives.

-Here’s my challenge, my small attempt to help you benefit from the Christmas season that was.
+Here’s my challenge, my small attempt to help you benefit from this Christmas season before it passes.